woojoo666/arcana-notes/notes9.md

 ### Unary Operators - Detecting the First Unary Operator

-* imagine if we didn't have spaced unary operators
+* imagine if we didn't have spaced unary operators, and let's just focus on normal unary operators
 * what happens with

 		if (cond)-30+1 else (5 - 1)